pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

 Step 4: Decode a signal
 ^^^^^^^^^^^^^^^^^^^^^^^

-* Adjust your step 3 program to print out 1's and 0's.
-Every 8 bits, print
+* Adjust your step 3 program.
-  a new line.
+* Create a trigger for your clock line to read transitions.
+* Read the clock line.

+    * If the clock line is high, just ignore the transition.
+      This is because your data line is also transitioning and we don't want to read now because the results will be unpredictable.
+    * If the clock is low, then POLL the data line.
+Remember from the tutorial, you can use something like: ``result = GPIO.input(12)`` if you want to read pin 12.
+    * If the data data line is low, print "1".
+Otherwise print "0"
+    * Remember, trigger on the clock line, read the data from the data line.

-* In order to do something every 8 bits, you are going to need a counter variable.
+* In order to print a line break every 8 bits, you are going to need a counter variable.
   It will need to exist in the function and increase each time the function is called.
 But wait!
 Variables in a function are reset each call.
 We need a way around this.